-The highly skilled, well-trained urologists at Marina Del Rey Hospital evaluate patients with hematuria and advise specific treatment plans.
+The highly-skilled, well-trained urologists at Cedars-Sinai Marina del Rey Hospital evaluate patients with hematuria and advise specific treatment plans.
 There are several approaches to treat hematuria.
 The treatment that suits your condition best is chosen.

-Other conditions which may cause hematuria and are troublesome may be due to cancer of kidney or bladder, genetic disorders such as cystic kidney disease (kidney shows presence of abnormal blisters or swellings, hemophilia (the blood does not clot or takes abnormally long time to clot), sickle cell anemia (red blood cells lose their normal shape).
+Other conditions that may cause hematuria and are troublesome may be due to cancer of the kidney or bladder, genetic disorders such as cystic kidney disease (kidney shows the presence of abnormal blisters or swellings, hemophilia (the blood does not clot or takes an abnormally long time to clot), sickle cell anemia (red blood cells lose their normal shape).

-A reference to the urologist will be made if there is presence of any cancerous growth, obstruction or any abnormality in the organs of the urinary or genital system.
-An additional consultation should be made if this condition is caused by sickle cell disease, disorders in the clotting of blood or other disorders.
+A reference to the urologist will be made if there is the presence of any cancerous growth, obstruction, or any abnormality in the organs of the urinary or genital system.
+An additional consultation should be made if this condition is caused by sickle cell disease, disorders in the clotting of blood, or other disorders.

 If the condition is serious then treatment will be concentrated towards correcting the causative agent.